 Now that we know some of the benefits of roofing ventilation, what types of vents do we use to build a ventilation system?

 Ridge Vents are probably the most common type of vents used today, and they are important components in homes that do not use an electric ventilation system.
 They are installed along the roof’s peaks, where accumulated hot air in the attic rises and escapes through these vents.
 Ridge vents are usually made of the molded copolymer and are installed underneath shingles to make the roof look seamless.
 They look almost invisible to anyone who isn’t a roofer.
 Cool air then enters the roof through soffit vents, which are parallel to the eaves of the soffit.
 These vents are usually grilles that run along the soffit.

-This type of vents is primarily roof-mounted exhaust fans that are used to exhaust air from a ventilated area. powered vents will improve air movement and may be mounted close to the ridge.
+This type of vent is primarily roof-mounted exhaust fans that are used to exhaust air from a ventilated area. powered vents will improve air movement and may be mounted close to the ridge.
 Powered vents are best used with intake vents situated at eaves or soffits.

 These powered vents could also be controlled by a thermostat and/or humidistat switches that cause the vents to run solely above a planned temperature or relative humidity.
 Powered vents also should have a manual override.

 Powered ventilation shouldn’t be utilized in combination with ridge vents or static vents placed close to a roof’s ridge.
 In several instances, the air volume being exhausted by the powered ventilation can lead to the air intake and, therefore, potential moisture infiltration through ridge vents or static vents.